-Here we use 100 images per digit of the MNIST database \cite{MNIST_database} where each digit has been randomly translated and rotated.
-Each image has 40 $\times$ 40 pixels and can be treated as probability distributions thanks to a normalization, where the pixel location is the \textit{support} and the pixel intensity the \textit{probability}.
-In \cref{barycenter_evolution}, we display intermediate barycenter solutions for digits $3, 4, 5$ at different time steps both for MAM and IBP.
-For the two methods the hyperparameters have been tuned: for instance, $\lambda = 1700$ is the greatest lambda that enables IBP to compute the barycenter of the 3's dataset without double-precison overflow error.
+Here, we use 100 images per digit of the MNIST database \cite{MNIST_database}, where each digit has been randomly translated and rotated.
+Each image has 40 $\times$ 40 pixels and can be treated as probability distributions after normalization. \Cref{barycenter_evolution} displays intermediate solutions for digits $3, 4, 5$ at different time steps both for MAM and IBP.
+For the two methods, the hyperparameters have been tuned: for instance, $\lambda = 1700$ is the greatest lambda that enables IBP to compute the barycenter of the 3's dataset without double-precision overflow error.
 Regarding MAM, a range of values for $\rho>0$ have been tested for 100 seconds of execution, to identify which one provides good performance (for example, $\rho=50$ for the dataset of $3$'s).

-As illustrated in \cref{barycenter_evolution}, for each dataset, IBP gets quickly to a stable approximation of a barycenter.
-Such a point is obtained shortly after with MAM (less than 5 to 10 seconds after) but MAM continues to converge toward a sharper solution (closer to the exact solution as exemplified quantitatively in \cref{quantitative_section}).
-It is clear that the more CPUs used for MAM the better.
-We have limited the study to a dozen of CPU to allow the reader to reproduce the experimentations.
-While IBP is not well shaped for CPU parallelization \cite{IBP_github, IBP, J.Ye}, MAM offers a clear advantage depending on the hardware at stake.
+\Cref{barycenter_evolution} shows that, for each dataset, IBP gets quickly to a stable barycenter approximation.
+Such a point is obtained shortly after with MAM (less than 10 seconds after).
+However, MAM continues to move towards a sharper solution.
+It is clear that the more CPUs used for MAM, the better.
+Furthermore, while IBP is not well-suitable for CPU parallelization \cite{IBP_github, IBP, J.Ye}, MAM offers a clear advantage depending on the hardware at stake.